XORBKPT/GCP_Hybrid_Neural_Renormalization_Group_Model_RH_Exploration/main_minibatch.md

-93E3 BEBC C164 D766
+*see [github.com/XORBKPT/Riemann-Hypothesis](https://github.com/XORBKPT/Riemann-Hypothesis/) for the math theory*

-The primary challenge in mini-batching is **preserving the loss structure**.
+The challenge in mini-batching is **preserving the loss structure**.

   * `MSE` loss is fine; it's node-wise.
   * `RG` penalty is a *global* property of the model (comparing two full-graph forward passes).
-This is incompatible with mini-batching and must be removed or reformulated.
+This is incompatible with mini-batching and must be removed / reformulated.
   * `GUE` (NLL/MMD) losses are *structured*; they depend on **contiguous spacings** between adjacent zeros (`pred[i+1] - pred[i]`).

 A standard `NeighborLoader` (like for GraphSAGE) *will not work* (it samples random neighbors, breaking ordinal structure).
-So, partition the graph into **contiguous-ish subgraphs**.
+So, we partition the graph into **contiguous-ish subgraphs**.

  *`ClusterLoader`** from PyTorch Geometric uses graph clustering (like METIS) to partition the graph.
 As the Primal Manifold graph has strong `(i, i+1)` path edges, the clusters will be highly likely to contain large, contiguous blocks of nodes (e.g., nodes 1000-1200).